 - Locally Estimated Scatterplot Smoothing (LOESS)

-Instance based learning model a decision problem with instances or examples of training data that are deemed important or required to the model.
+Instance-based learning model a decision problem with instances or examples of training data that are deemed important or required to the model.

 Such methods typically build up a database of example data and compare new data to the database using a similarity measure in order to find the best match and make a prediction.
 For this reason, instance-based methods are also called winner-take-all methods and memory-based learning.
-Focus is put on representation of the stored instances and similarity measures used between instances.
+Focus is put on the representation of the stored instances and similarity measures used between instances.

 The most popular instance-based algorithms are: